bedecarroll/blog/content/posts/2013-11-15-the-internet-fishing-trawler-where-do-i-work-edition.md

 * Chuck Hollis has
     [a bit of background on VMware+OpenStack](http://chucksblog.emc.com/chucks_blog/2013/11/vmware-and-openstack-better-together.html).
-    I think it is all pretty cool and if you have a spare 45 minutes I&#8217;d really recommend doing the Project NEE (VMware HOL) OpenStack lab.
+    I think it is all pretty cool and if you have a spare 45 minutes I'd really recommend doing the Project NEE (VMware HOL) OpenStack lab.

 * Over at Blades Made Simple, Kevin Houston has updated